5141.3 Student Health Services

 The District shall also provide emergency care for students in accidental or unexpected medical situations.
 Parents/guardians will be notified of any emergency medical situation as soon as is practicable.

-Each student’s cumulative school record shall include a permanent student health record, which should follow the student from grade to grade and school to school along with his/her academic record.
+Each student’s cumulative school record shall include a permanent student health record, which should follow the student from grade to grade and school to school along with their academic record.
 This medical record folder shall be maintained by the school nurse.

 In order to safeguard the school community from the spread of certain communicable diseases and in recognition that prevention is a means of combating the spread of disease, the Board requires all students to be fully immunized against certain diseases in accordance with State statutes and rules of the New York State Department of Health.

 Upon registration, all new students are required to present a record of required immunizations from a licensed physician, physician assistant or nurse practitioner as set forth in Section 2164 of the Public Health Law.
 No child will be admitted to school or allowed to attend school without certification of the child’s immunizations.

 Notwithstanding the above, students may be admitted to school or continue attendance without proof of the required immunizations if: